Agent Architecture / Foundation

 01

 Start with this video's job: This video walks through what OpenAI's Symphony actually is — an Elixir/spec-defined orchestrator that polls a Linear board, spins up a Codex session per issue, and hands work back only for review — and demos building, configuring, and extending it with clone/commit/PR hooks.
-Treat "Intent" as the outcome you are trying to make visible, not a topic label.
+Treat "Inspect context" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:00, where the video says: “This is OpenAI's Symphony, an open-source tool for orchestrating long-running agents using an existing issue tracker like Linear to help your agents autonomously complete tasks without any human supervision.
 But why does an agent have to build it...”

 02